Updated December 19, 2019

 By expanding health services to all students and billing services for Medicaid-eligible students, schools can help address immediate health care needs, connect students to quality health providers, and keep students learning.
 Additionally, this opportunity, called free care, creates a sustainable funding source to hire much needed qualified health professionals to meet the school-based health provider requirement of the past session’s Kentucky’s School Safety and Resiliency Act, Senate Bill 1.

-As the Cabinet for Health and Family Services and local school districts leverage this new opportunity, questions may arise from parents, health providers, and advocates.
+As the Cabinet for Health and Family Services and local school districts leverage this new opportunity, questions may arise from parents, health providers, educators, and advocates.

 What is the free care policy?